jalvesaq/Nvim-R/README.md

 nmap <Space> <Plug>RDSendLine
 ```

-Please, read the file *doc/Nvim-R.txt* for usage details.
+Please, read the plugin's documentation for instructions on usage.

 ## Screenshots